jose-elias-alvarez/buftabline.nvim/README.md

 ## Colors

 The `hlgroups` option is a table that accepts the following keys to allow setting highlight groups based on buffer state.
-Setting a value to `nil` will cause the plugin to fall back to the next available group.
+Leaving a value empty will cause the plugin to fall back to the next available group.

 | Key                | Condition                                                               |